-Sweet potatoes are versatile tubers that have fewer calories than traditional potatoes and are a perfect stand in for that starchy vegetable.
-You can have homegrown tubers for months past the growing season if you know how to store sweet potatoes after harvest.
-Sweet potato storage requires careful curing to prevent mildew and trigger the formation of sugar producing enzymes.
+Sweet potatoes are versatile tubers that have fewer calories than traditional potatoes and are a perfect stand-in for that starchy vegetable.
+You can have homegrown tubers for months past the growing season if you know how to store sweet potatoes after the harvest.
+Sweet potato storage requires careful curing to prevent mildew and to trigger the formation of sugar-producing enzymes.
 Curing is the key to harvesting and storing sweet potatoes for months of enjoyment.

 Storing Sweet Potatoes for Winter

 Sweet potatoes are delicious eaten right after harvest, but their true flavors deepen as they cure.
 During the curing process, the starches in the tuber turn into sugar, intensifying the buttery sweet flavor and texture of the potato.
 Once the curing process has been finished, the sweet potatoes are ready to be packed for long-term storage.
 Traditional methods recommend storing sweet potatoes in some sand, but you can also use a box or perforated plastic bag in the right temperatures and conditions.

 Curing is crucial to storing sweet potatoes for winter successfully.
 Harvest the potatoes in a dry period if possible.
 Try to minimize any damage to the tuber, as it invites mold, insects, and disease.
 Lay out the tubers carefully and let them dry for 10 days to 2 weeks in a warm location with high humidity.

 Ideal temperatures are 80 to 85 F. (26 to 29 C.) with a humidity level of 80 percent.
 To cure the potatoes indoors, store them near the furnace, packed in boxes covered with a cloth to enhance humidity.
 Temperatures indoors generally range from 65 to 75 F. (15 to 23 C.), so a longer period of 2 weeks curing is recommended.